 - I want to suggest this as an option for libertarians. - Is this a silly option?
-Isn't saying that free will is unintelligible as good as admitting that free will doesn't exist? - I would say not.
+Isn't saying that free will is unintelligible as good as admitting that free will doesn't exist? ("the last refuge of a scoundrel") - I would say not.
 I believe that the world contains all kinds of unintelligible things: causation, substance (or real existence, concreteness) consciousness, intentionality, free will, ... - In any case, why should the human mind be the measure of all things?